This policy was last updated on 3rd Jul 2020 – updated Sections 8 & 9.

 I am Pippas Web – I provide webdesign, web hosting and SEO services.

-- I don’t sell or share your data – except with companies who I use to create / maintain / Host your website or carry out SEO services at your request.
+- I don’t sell or share your data – except with companies who I use to create/maintain/host your website, carry out SEO services at your request or help with my financial accounting.

 - I use appropriate security measures on my devices to limit access to your data and / or your websites to anyone but me.